Access control

 Title level #

 Each title has its own permission block that can override the organization defaults.
 Use this layer when different games need different access rules.
-For example, if your studio has two games managed by separate teams, you can grant each team access only to their game’s title.
+For example, if your studio has two games managed by separate teams, grant each team access to their own title only.

 Below the Default row, each existing instance can have its own overrides, which leads to the most specific layer.